Club: FC Groningen | Opening: 2006 | Capacity: 22,500 seats

 History and description

-Stadion Euroborg was officially opened on the 13th of January 2006 by Arjen Robben, who had started his career at the club.
+Stadion Euroborg was officially opened on 13 January 2006 by Arjen Robben, who had started his career at the club.
 The first official match played at the stadium was a league match against Heerenveen (2-0).
 A week earlier a try-out match had been played against Veendam.

 Soon after the opening of the stadium, Groningen already considered expanding Stadion Euroborg as it consistently sold out.
-But while the stadium can technically be expanded to a capacity of 33,000, the club currently lacks the finances to make any major redevelopments.
+But while the stadium can technically be expanded to a capacity of 33,000, the club lacked the finances, and in recent years attendances have dropped to below full capacity.

-Stadion Euroborg is located about 2 kilometres south-east of Groningen’s city centre and main railway station.
+Noordlease Stadion is located about 2 kilometres south-east of Groningen’s city centre and main railway station.
 The walk from the centre should take less than half an hour.

 Groningen Europapark rail station lies closer to the stadium though, a 5-minute walk.
 The station has regular service from the main railway station.
 The journey only takes 2 minutes.